The Ashes: 1934 to 1953

 On the batting-friendly wickets that prevailed in the late 1930s, most Tests up to the Second World War still gave results.
 It should be borne in mind that Tests in Australia prior to the war were all played to a finish, with many batting records set during this period.

 The 1934 Ashes series began with the notable absence of Larwood, Voce and Jardine.
 The MCC had made it clear, in light of the revelations of the bodyline series, that these players would not face Australia.
 The MCC, although it had earlier condoned and encouraged bodyline tactics in the 1932–33 series, laid the blame on Larwood when relations turned sour.
 Larwood was forced by the MCC to either apologise or be removed from the Test side.
 He went for the latter.

 Australia recovered the Ashes in 1934 and held them until 1953, though no Test cricket was played during the Second World War.

 As in 1930, the 1934 series was decided in the final Test at The Oval.
 Australia, batting first, posted a massive 701 in the first innings.
 Bradman (244) and Ponsford (266) were in record-breaking form with a partnership of 451 for the second wicket.
 England eventually faced a massive 707-run target for victory and failed, Australia winning the series 2–1.
 This made Woodfull the only captain to regain the Ashes and he retired upon his return to Australia.

 In 1936–37 Bradman succeeded Woodfull as Australian captain.
 He started badly, losing the first two Tests heavily after Australia were caught on sticky wickets.
 However, the Australians fought back and Bradman won his first series in charge 3–2.
+England's bowling was led by two of the bowlers from the Bodyline series of four years before, Gubby Allen who had refused to bowl to the leg-theory field during that tour, and Bill Voce who joined Allen in bowling to a more conventional field on this occasion.

 The 1938 series was a high-scoring affair with two high-scoring draws, resulting in a 1–1 result, Australia retaining the Ashes.
 After the first two matches ended in stalemate and the Third Test at Old Trafford never started due to rain, Australia then scraped home by five wickets inside three days in a low-scoring match at Headingley to retain the urn.
 In the timeless Fifth Test at The Oval, the highlight was Len Hutton's then world-record score of 364 as England made 903-7 declared.
 Bradman and Jack Fingleton injured themselves during Hutton's marathon effort, and with only nine men, Australia fell to defeat by an innings and 579 runs, the heaviest in Test history.